lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-archi}} represents the architecture for compression/decompression.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
 The Device sends application flows using IPv6 or IPv6/UDP protocols.
 These flows are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
 (Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see {{Frag}}.)
-The resulting information is sent as one or more layer two (L2) frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
+The resulting data unit is sent as one or more layer two (L2) frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
 The NGW sends the data to an SCHC C/D for decompression.
-The SCHC C/D can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.
+The SCHC C/D can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D. Note that, for some LPWAN technologies, it may be suitable to locate fragmentation and reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.
 The SCHC C/Ds on both sides must share the same set of Rules.
 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).